 The Company recognises that it is legally obliged to maintain any vehicle operating on public roads in a roadworthy condition.
 It is therefore mandatory that all drivers of company vehicles complete a first use check for every vehicles used by a driver in that shift.
-This check will be recorded on a fit for purpose document highlighting any potential roadworthy defects.
+This check will be recorded on a fit for purpose document highlighting any potential roadworthy defects of the vehicle, the load the vehicle is carrying, and the security of the load being carried.
 Any highlighted defective items need to be reported immediately to the company's responsible person who will arrange the appropriate action.
 This may include rectification of any defect or removal of the vehicle for use until such time as the defect can be rectified.

-Defect Reporting Procedure I have been shown how to record Daily Walk Around Checks, and how to record and report defects.
+Defect Reporting Procedure

+I have been shown how to record Daily Walk Around Checks, and how to record and report defects.
 I am aware that should I repair a minor defect, or a defect becomes apparent during the day I shall complete a defect report.

+Signed:

+Dated:

-Signed: Dated: Minor Defect Repair training I have been shown how to effect minor defect repairs on the company vehicles I am authorised to drive.
-This includes but is not limited to: • Changing of light bulbs • Topping up of fuels, oils or liquids such as engine oil, screen wash and AdBlue • Changing of a fuse Signed: Dated:
+Minor Defect Repair training

+I have been shown how to effect minor defect repairs on the company vehicles I am authorised to drive.
+This includes but is not limited to:

+- Changing of light bulbs

+- Topping up of fuels, oils or liquids such as engine oil, screen wash and AdBlue

+- Changing of a fuse

+Signed:

+Dated: